martinsumner/riak_kv/docs/InstallAndStartGuide.md

 The `node_confirms` bucket property has a default value of `0`, and may be set to any non-negative integer less than or equal to the n_val (for that bucket).
 The purpose of `node_confirms` is to offer a guarantee that the data is available on multiple machines, for example setting node_confirms to 2 will guarantee that at least two machines have the data - and the risk of the data being lost can be considered accordingly.

-the `node_confirms` property was added as an alternative to using the `pr` and `pw` parameters to provide guarantees that distinct nodes were used for storage before confirming reads/writes.
-The use of `pw` could both fail to provide the desired guarantee of physical redundancy; but also could prompt false failures in circumstances where the data was still resiliently stored, reducing availability.
+The `node_confirms` property was added as an alternative to using the `pr` and `pw` parameters to provide guarantees that distinct nodes were used for storage before confirming reads/writes.
+The use of `pw` could fail to provide the desired guarantee of physical redundancy and also could prompt false failures in circumstances where the data was still resiliently stored, reducing availability.

 Note that `node_confirms` is applied on both reads and writes.
 The parameter is also applied on reads so that an application can understand on read that a previous put has not yet reached the required level of diversity.

 #### Property - sync_on_write

-The `sync_on_write` bucket property has a default value of `backend` allows for more flexible guarantees about data being flushed to disk.
+The `sync_on_write` bucket property has a default value of `backend`, and allows for more flexible guarantees about data being flushed to disk.
 By default, Riak backends will confirm a PUT once a file write has been completed, but that write may only be resident in memory in the file-system page cache; so at this stage the data is not safe (for example if a power failure simultaneously killed multiple nodes).
 Riak backends can be configured to flush all writes to disk, but this has a significant impact on throughput, both in normal operation (each PUT prompts n_val flushes per cluster) and also when managing transfers between nodes.

 The `sync_on_write` bucket property can be configured to `backend` (default - revert back to original behaviour, and use only the backend setting), `one` or `all`.
 It is assumed when using `sync_on_write` the backend will be configured not to flush to disk on every write.
 In this case a write to a bucket with `backend` may be resident in memory on all nodes after the PUT is confirmed to the application client.
-If `all` is set, all writes that have confirmed will also have been flushed (by default 2 of 3 writes must be confirmed before the client receives a positive response).
+If `all` is set, all writes that have been confirmed will also have been flushed (by default 2 of 3 writes must be confirmed before the client receives a positive response).
 If `one` is used, the first location to process the PUT will flush to disk, where other locations are allowed to hold it in memory in the file system page cache.

 The `sync_on_write` property is used only for PUTs via the API.
 Internal PUTs (e.g. for transfers) will ignore the property and use the backend configuration, and so will not carry the overhead of flushing.